Guest post by Mark Basnett, Managing Director of Liverpool City Region Local Enterprise Partnership.

 The Festival is one of the world’s largest biennial business events and provides businesses and decision makers with the space and opportunities to develop new partnerships, broaden their skills, get inspired, learn and observe the latest in innovation and technology, as well as understand and explore what markets will offer the best prospects for their trading future.

-To enhance the roundtable discussions, each Grand Challenge event was aligned to one of the nine themed days of the Festival.
+To enhance the roundtable discussions, each Grand Challenge event was aligned to 1 of the 9 themed days of the Festival.

 Grand Challenges define global economy's future direction